unimib-datAI/mantistable-ui-docs/docs/getting-started/configuration.md

 # Configuration

 This document describes the configuration file parameters for MantisTable UI.
-The configuration file is essential for connecting to databases, setting up external services, and customizing application behavior.
+The configuration file is essential for connecting to databases, setting up external services, and customising application behavior.

 ## How to Use the Configuration File